guilherme0893/Trybetunes/README.md

 # Introduction

 This projects allows the user to search and listen to their favorite musics and artists.
-Here an API from ITunes is used, and the data is displayed in the front-end using React and Material UI for styling.
+Here an API from ITunes is used -- for the musics the endpoit is (https://itunes.apple.com/lookup?id=${id}&entity=song), and for the albums the endpoint (https://itunes.apple.com/search?entity=album&term=${artistNameURL}&attribute=allArtistTerm), and the data is displayed in the front-end using React and Material UI for styling.
+For the artists, the following url is used

 # How to use it